Kitten to Full Grown Bengal Cat (General Information)

 Beneath his parlor leopard appearance, the Bengal generally has a very gentle character.
 From his wild origins, he has retained only his taste for independence.
 Docile, is easily tamed and forges a solid bond with his adopted family, including the youngest.

 The Bengal is a playful and lively cat who loves to climb curtains or trees.
 You can also equip yourself with a cat tree or a scratching post.
 He can be satisfied with an apartment life if he has never tasted the joys of the great outdoors, but he needs space and activity.
 He is an animal to which you can learn a few tricks and who likes to stay close to his guardian.
 Cuddly, he appreciates caresses and outpourings but is not intrusive.

 Unlike some breeds, kibble is not the only form of food that meets their needs.
 Both wet and dry food will satisfy the Bengal.
 You can also add complementary foods.
 Lover of small meals throughout the day is self-regulating.
 You can thus leave him food in self-service.

-You can give him some treats, but don't allow him to ask at the table or help himself to the dishes, otherwise, he won't leave the kitchen!
+You can give him some treats, but don't allow him to ask at the table or help himself to the dishes.
+Otherwise, he won't leave the kitchen!

 For a healthy Bengal, multiply the games and cuddles, respect its specific diet and consult your veterinarian as often as necessary.

 Like many cats, the Bengal is a breed subject to several genetic diseases, such as hip dysplasia and nervous system problems.
 As a child, he can be affected by kitten tremor syndrome, but this condition disappears on its own and does not leave any sequelae in adulthood.
-Other diseases that can affect the Bengal include heart disease (Hypertrophic Cardiomyopathy) and anemia.
+Other diseases affecting the Bengal include heart disease (Hypertrophic Cardiomyopathy) and anemia.
 Nevertheless, nowadays, breeders pay particular attention so that the breeders are not affected by hereditary diseases.